jeffrafter/authkit/README.md

 application.

 The specs that are generated utilize a generous amount of mocking and stubbing in an attempt to keep them fast.
-However, they use vanilla +rspec-rails+, meaning they are not using FactoryGirl, or mocha.
+However, they use vanilla `rspec-rails`, meaning they are not using FactoryGirl, or mocha.
 The one caveat is shoulda-matchers which are required.